Application Steps and Eligibility

 Information will be provided at orientation.

+There are many options.
 The University of Salamanca offers intensive Spanish language courses to all students.

-One option requires students to pay for class materials and the language consulting service.
-Students receive a certificate upon completion of the course, provided they have attended at least 90% of the classes.
+Students receive a certificateupon completion of the course, provided they have attended at least 90% of the classes.

 Additional less intensive Spanish class options also are available.

-Information may be provided at orientation, but Spanish classes are not part of our MGIS/USAL curriculum.
+Information may be provided at orientation but Spanish classes are not part of our MGIS/USAL curriculum.

 You will receive an official diploma for the Masters in Global and International Studies and your MA concentration will appear on the diploma.